Mechthilde Wittmann

 Mechthilde Wittmann (born 12 December 1967) is a German lawyer and politician of the Christian Social Union in Bavaria (CSU) who has been serving as a member of the Bundestag since 2021.

 Early life and education

 Wittmann was born 1967 in Munich and the daughter of politician Fritz Wittmann.
-She studied mechanical engineering at the Technical University of Munich and law at the Ludwig Maximilian University of Munich.
+She studied mechanical engineering at the Technical University of Munich and law at LMU Munich.

 Political career

 Wittmann joined the CSU in 1983.

 Wittmann was a member of the State Parliament of Bavaria 2013 to 2018, where she served on the Committee on Legal Affairs.

-Wittmann became a member of the Bundestag in the 2021 elections.
+Wittmann became a member of the Bundestag in the 2021 elections, representing the Oberallgäu district.
 In parliament, she serves on the Committee on Internal Affairs and the Committee on Tourism.
 She is also one of the parliament's two representatives on the Europol Joint Parliamentary Scrutiny Group.